15 Do’s and Don’ts for tourists in Iran

-According to the Islamic rules, drinking or even carrying alcoholic drinks is illegal all over the country, which means there is no night club or bar in Iran.
-Be aware that consuming alcohol even in private, can put you in serious trouble.
+According to the Islamic rules, drinking or even carrying alcoholic drinks is illegal all over the country, which means there is no nightclub or bar in Iran.

 3-Tricky Visa Process

 Receiving an Iran visa is not that complex for citizens of many countries.
-Most tourists can receive the Iran visa on arrival with ease.
-Among all 10 nationalities are the exceptions and require it in advance including Colombia, Somali, England, Canada, USA, Bangladesh, Jordon, Iraq, Afghanistan, Pakistan, and India.
+Most tourists can receive an Iran visa on arrival with ease.
+All 10 nationalities are the exceptions and require it in advance including Colombia, Somali, England, Canada, USA, Bangladesh, Jordon, Iraq, Afghanistan, Pakistan, and India.

 Canada, England and USA citizens do not have the possibility of receiving a visa in person and must apply through valid travel agencies.